Cloudlock/marshmallow/docs/upgrading.rst

 Default Values
 **************

-Before version 2.0, certain fields (including `String <marshmallow.fields.String>`, `List <marshmallow.fields.List>`, `Nested <marshmallow.fields.Nested>`, and number fields) had implicit default values that would be used if their corresponding input value was `None` or missing.
+Before version 2.0, certain fields (including `String <marshmallow2.fields.String>`, `List <marshmallow2.fields.List>`, `Nested <marshmallow2.fields.Nested>`, and number fields) had implicit default values that would be used if their corresponding input value was `None` or missing.

 In 2.0, these implicit defaults are removed.
-A `Field's <marshmallow.fields.Field>` ``default`` parameter is only used if you explicitly set it.
+A `Field's <marshmallow2.fields.Field>` ``default`` parameter is only used if you explicitly set it.
 Otherwise, missing inputs will be excluded from the serialized output.

 .. code-block:: python

-    from marshmallow import Schema, fields
+    from marshmallow2 import Schema, fields

     class MySchema(Schema):
         str_no_default = fields.Str()